zyriab/verify-recaptcha/README.md

 ### API directory

 These are the steps to automatically bundle the API's code in one big JS file and deploy it manually on Lambda.
-You can automate the deployment when you push your code on your GitHub repo, by using the included action `deploy.yml` but that's outside the scope of this readme, feel free to do some research about it (most of the work is already done).
+You can also use AWS CLI or automate the deployment when you push your code on your GitHub repo, by using the included action `deploy.yml` but that's outside the scope of this readme, feel free to do some research about it (most of the work is already done).

-1. In your terminal, go the cloned directory.
+1. In your terminal, go the project's directory.
 2. Run the command `npm i` in order to install all the project's dependencies.
 3. Run `npm run build`.
-4. Open the file `index.js` in the newly created `dist/` directory and copy its content.
+4. Move the file `index.js` from the newly created `dist/` folder to the root folder of the project.
+5. Select the files `index.js`, `package.json`, `package-lock.json` and the directory `node_modules/` and compress them into a .zip file.
-4. Go back to the AWS Lambda function dashboard and in the "Code" tab, simply select all (CTRL+A/CMD+A) and paste the content of the newly created `index.js` into the editor.
+6. Go back to the AWS Lambda function dashboard.
-5. Click "Deploy".
+7. In the "Code" tab (top-right of the editor), select "Upload from > .zip file" and upload the .zip file.

 ## Usage